Everyday exercise: How to work out at home without equipment

 You can follow any of these 10 workout videos, as Team GB Olympians guide you through easy-to-follow workouts which you can do at home.

 The NHS also has a range of exercise routine videos in their Fitness Studio to work various parts of your body.
 Just click on the 'Strength and resistance' tab to choose your workout.

 Flexibility, balance and mobility

-No matter what your age, to help prevent injury and reduce joint pain, add some strength and flexibility exercise to your routine.
-These kinds of workouts help with balance, reducing the risk of falls, and strengthen muscles for mobility.
+No matter your age, reduce joint pain and prevent injury, add strength and flexibility to your routine.
+These workouts help balance, reducing the risk of falls, and strengthen muscles for mobility.

-Yoga, Pilates and Tai Chi are examples of flexibility exercises, but you can easily incorporate some simple exercises into your routine without taking a class.
+Yoga, pilates and tai chi are examples of flexibility exercises, try to incorporate simple exercises into your routine without taking a class.

-The NHS has developed a Strength and Flexibility podcast with instructional videos that will help you increase your fitness levels in five weeks.
-For people who are less mobile, there is also a selection of gentler exercises that will keep you active without overdoing it.
+The NHS has a Strength and Flexibility podcast with instructional videos that will increase your fitness levels in five weeks.
+For people who are less mobile, there is also a selection of sitting exercises that will keep you active without overdoing it.

-Interested in flex workouts but don't want to take a class just yet?
-Take a look at the routines on the 'Pilates and yoga' tab in the NHS fitness studio, or take a look at this collection of free yoga videos on the web.
+Take a look at the routines on the 'Pilates and yoga' tab in the NHS fitness studio, or take a look at this collection of free yoga videos.

-1. There is a lot of information and apps online for workout ideas, but NHS Choices is a good place to start.
-Remember to see your doctor first if you haven't exercised in a while or you have any pre-existing conditions.
+There's loads information and apps for workout ideas, NHS Choices is a good place to start.
+Remember to consult your doctor first if you haven't exercised in a while or you have any pre-existing conditions.